Children’s Mental Health – Signs of Mental Illness In Children

 2. Attachment and Bonding

 The connection between maternal mental health and child development plays a pivotal role in the formation of secure attachment.
-Children of mothers struggling with mental health issues might experience challenges in forming close, stable relationships in their future.
+Children of mothers struggling with mental health issues might experience challenges in forming close, stable relationships in the future.

 3. Cognitive and Emotional Development